alert icon

 It starts with the basics.
 Achieving leak-tight systems is dependent on following the fundamentals of sound tube fitting and valve installation.
 Improper installation is one of the most common reasons why critical fluid systems fail—not just in semiconductor environments, but across industries.
 Profit loss, decreased production efficiency, and even safety issues are all potential outcomes of poor installation.

-Two insulated cooling hoses forming condensation due to close proximityElsewhere, strategic chiller line routing is another important tool to prevent condensation.
+Two insulated cooling hosing forming condensation due to close proximityElsewhere, strategic chiller line routing is another important tool to prevent condensation.
 When cold chiller hoses are routed too close to each other, the surface temperature of the hoses can fall below the dew point, causing condensation to form.
 The smaller the distance between the hoses, the closer the air temperature between the hoses will be to the media temperature in the hose.
 A general recommendation is to keep wrapped insulated hoses at least 12 in.
 (31 cm) apart.
 If the application requires closer spacing, additional layers of insulation may be required.

 Learn More About Thermal Loop Management